taehyounpark/queryosity/docs/guide/column.md

 :heart: [nlohmann::json](https://json.nlohmann.me/)

 !!! note
-    - For simplicity, the following examples exclusively use standard C++ types as column data.
+    - The following examples use standard C++ types as column data for simplicity.
-    - Reminder that any type or class (as long as it satisfies the requirements below) can be used!
+    - Reminder: any type or class (as long as it satisfies the requirements below) can be used!

 ## Loading the dataset